artefactory/redis-team-THM/blog/content/05_redis_vss.md

 Using Hashes, RediSearch is capable of maintaining two types of indexing `FLAT`, which is a naive indexing method, and `HNSW` (_Hierarchical Navigable Small World_) which is derived from earlier Facebook's work.
 Distance metrics include Euclidean distance `L2`, Internal product `IP` and Cosine distance `COSINE`, which are common ways to evaluate how close vectors are to each other.

-All this process can append in real time, meaning you can write or update indexes to RediSearch anytime you want while serving requests to your users.
+All this process can happen in real time, meaning you can write or update indexes to RediSearch anytime you want while serving requests to your users.

 To store embeddings in Redis Hashes, you have to encode the vector data in binary mode, like that was the case in the demo code.
 Another alternative is to store it in clear text, and this might be more convenient.